-Your ‘Game of Thrones’ guide to Niagara County politics
+Your ‘Game of Thrones’ guide to Niagara County politics in 2019

 The most-watched TV series on the planet — which is wrapping up a record-breaking eight-year run — isn’t really about dragons, knights or wights in George R.R.
 Martin’s fictional Westeros, which itself is loosely based on England’s “War of the Roses.”